 - Drive your bike defensively since some drivers may not properly yield.

-1/2 way around the circle using outside lane
+- 1/2 way around: Stay in outside lane